NigoroJr/verilogTown/development/README.md

 Due to different directory structures between development and deployment, environment variable `VERILOG_TOWN_DEVELOPMENT` must be set to a non-zero value when developing with Eclipse.
 When this environment variable is 0 or unset, the program will be executed in deployment mode.
+Run configurations in the `verilogTown` and `LevelEditor` projects need to be changed.